-Over the next few days, I’ll be working alongside the super motivated educators at Solution Tree’s PLC Institute in San Antonio.
+Over the next few weeks, I’ll be working alongside the super motivated educators at Solution Tree’s PLC Institute in San Diego.
 The goal for most of the participants will be to find ways to polish their collaborative practices in order to help kids learn.
 Together, teams from individual schools will study everything from the core beliefs that support learning communities to the nuts and bolts of making collaboration more efficient and effective.

 I’ll be delivering three different breakout sessions at the Institutes.
 Here are the materials for each session.
 Hope you find them useful: